Culture , Event , Food & Drink

 WHAT ARE YOU DOING NEW YEAR’S…

 Like Christmas, New Year’s in the Caribbean is an event to see.
 Known as Old Year’s Night in the Turks and Caicos, this holiday includes late-night church services, tolling bells, and midnight fireworks.
 On Grand Cayman, the vibe and activities are much the same, with revelers taking to the restaurants and resorts around Seven Mile Beach for bonfire parties, dinners, black tie events, live music, and fireworks.
-Where ever you choose to go, rest assured there’ll be parties, merriment, and contagious celebration.
+Wherever you choose to go, rest assured there’ll be parties, merriment, and contagious celebration.

 No matter where you are this holiday season, Margaritaville Caribbean would like to wish you a Happy Holidays and a fantastic New Year’s from our sunny shores to yours.